Go For Gözleme

 Jamaica: The Wild Northeast

-As we wrote in our Kingston post, our first instinct when planning a trip to Jamaica in 2017 was to avoid what most tourists consider to be essential Jamaica – Negril, Montego Bay, and Ocho Rios.
-We opted for the less touristy and less developed Northeast Jamaica and didn’t regret […]
+As we wrote in our Kingston post, our first instinct when planning a trip to Jamaica in 2017 was to avoid what most tourists consider to be essential Jamaica: Negril, Montego Bay, and Ocho Rios.
+We opted for the less touristy and less developed Northeast Jamaica and didn’t regret it […]

 Flamengo ‘Till I Die

-When Julia and I were planning our Brazil trip, we turned for advice to our friend Will.
-Will was born and raised in Rio de Janeiro and was a huge help in planning our trip.
-Upon learning that we were going to visit his homeland, Will offered to stay for […]
+When Julia and I planned our trip to Brazil, we turned to our friend Will for advice.
+Will was born and raised in Rio de Janeiro and was a huge help in planning the itinerary.
+Also, when he learned we were going to visit his hometown, Will offered for us […]

 GOOOOOOOAL in Brazil

-As I repeatedly mentioned in previous posts, I love soccer and enjoy visiting soccer stadiums and games every chance I get on our trips.
-So, naturally, when we visited Brazil in December 2015, I was beyond excited about everything soccer-related in a country where my favorite sport is such a […]
+As I’ve mentioned, I love soccer and try to visit a stadium or catch a game whenever I travel.
+So, naturally, when we went to Brazil in December 2015, I was beyond excited about everything soccer-related in a country where my favorite sport is such a prominent part of the […]